genenetwork/gn-docs/blog/2021/proteome/Wang_WIlliams_Rat_Brain_Proteome_For_Blog.md

 the whole brain.

-The second part of the search string (LRS\...) finds all proteins that have strong linkage---a likelihood ratio statistic score of at least 15.
+The second part of the search string (LRS\...) finds all proteins that have strong linkage--a likelihood ratio statistic score of at least 15.
 This is equivalent to a LOD score of 3.3, and this is a value that is often close to the genome-wide significance level.
 The other value, 999, is just a high upper limit.

-The second way to find these proteins is a bit easier---just paste this URL into your browser:
+The second way to find these proteins is a bit easier--just paste this URL into your browser:

 > [***https://genenetwork.org/search?species=rat&group=HXBBXH&type=Whole+Brain+Proteome&dataset=UND\_NIDA\_HXB-BXH\_WBPr\_log2z8\_0221&search\_terms\_or=&search\_terms\_and=RIF%3Ddopamine+LRS%3D%2815+999%29&FormID=searchResult***](https://genenetwork.org/search?species=rat&group=HXBBXH&type=Whole+Brain+Proteome&dataset=UND_NIDA_HXB-BXH_WBPr_log2z8_0221&search_terms_or=&search_terms_and=RIF%3Ddopamine+LRS%3D%2815+999%29&FormID=searchResult)